 5. Chapter 17: The mundane digital geographies of public space: a speculative visual approach by Robert Lundberg

-10. (MAYBE) Wilmott, Clancy.
+12. (MAYBE - no promises) Wilmott, Clancy.
 2020.
 Mobile Mapping Space, Cartography and the Digital.
 Routledge.

-1. Alvarez Leon, Luis F. 2024.
+1. Alvarez León, Luis F. 2024.
 The Map in the Machine: Charting the Spatial Architecture of Digital Capitalism.
 University of California Press.

 2. De Souza E Silva, Adriana, and Daniel M. Sutko.
 2011.
 "Theorizing Locative Technologies Through Philosophies of the Virtual."
 Communication Theory 21 (1): 23–42.